HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/limitations/index.md

 -   Content Reporting bulk updates for expiry is date-only, and the default time is 12:00 a.m.
 -   The status of bulk update requests is not tracked in real-time; the status is updated every 10 seconds.
 -   The CSV export function uses the browser's blob storage.
 If a large CSV export is attempted, users might encounter out-of-memory errors with the browser.
 This prevents the successful download of any large file.
+-   Content Reporting is not supported in Hebrew or Arabic at this point.
+It is supported in other supported languages, but it is not currently translated.

 Note that the following pages do not support server-side pages, which might cause an unstable UI when processing large amounts of data.